 Battery life and Motorola's UI are additional selling points, but the lack of a fingerprint sensor has moved from a minor inconvenience to a telling fault over the months since its launch, as most phones under Rs.
 10,000 have started to add this feature.

-The Coolpad Note 3S also released near the end of 2016, and it remains a good all-round pick, thanks to its unique looks and good camera (in daylight conditions).
+The Coolpad Note 3S also released near the end of 2016, and it remains a good all-round pick for a mobile phone under Rs.
+10,000, thanks to its unique looks and good camera (in daylight conditions).

 Relatively weak battery life and middling performance keep it from the top of the list, but there's not so much of a difference either, so if you like the design and the UI, then this phone might also be a good phone for less than Rs.
 10,000.

 These five phones are our top picks fighting it out to be the best phone under Rs.
 10,000, but apart from these, there are a few other phones that you can consider.
 Looking at older phones, the Micromax Canvas 6 Pro is not a bad choice - it comes with a good amount of RAM, but the battery life and camera are a letdown, and the phone also heats up, so it didn't make the main list.

 Two sub-Rs.
 10,000 phones we haven't reviewed yet, but liked during quick impressions are the Lyf F1s, the Moto C Plus, which launched in December, and May respectively.
 Both phones have good overall specifications, and the Moto C Plus in particular has really great pricing.